JakoboEU/manchester_cluster_images/README.md

  * Turnover share ≈ 0.5407 / 0.6565 ≈ 0.82 → ~82% of beta
  * Nestedness share ≈ 0.1158 / 0.6565 ≈ 0.18 → ~18% of beta

+#### Results Statement
+Plot-level insect species richness was low and very similar across habitat clusters (≈2 species per plot; ANOVA F ≈ 1.27, df ≈ 8,402, p ≈ 0.12), with mean α‐richness ranging only from about 2.1 to 2.3 species per plot.
+In contrast, cluster-level γ‐richness and Whittaker β varied more, with parkland — mature trees over grass, short turf / intensively managed lawn, and shrub–small-tree mosaic / young scrub-woodland supporting the largest and most heterogeneous species pools (γ = 14–15; βW ≈ 5.3–5.5) compared with more homogeneous clusters such as built-dominated urban with vegetated fragments, grass with scattered trees, and mixed multi-layer woodland (γ = 8; βW ≈ 2.6–2.8).

+Despite these differences in γ and β within clusters, insect community composition showed only a weak, non-significant tendency to vary among clusters (PERMANOVA on Jaccard distances: R² ≈ 0.07, F₈,₁₂₇ ≈ 1.23, p = 0.089), and multivariate dispersion did not differ among clusters (PERMDISP: F₈,₁₂₇ ≈ 0.55, p = 0.82).
+Overall β-diversity across all sites was high (βSOR ≈ 0.66), driven mainly by species turnover (βSIM ≈ 0.54; ~82% of βSOR) rather than nestedness (βSNE ≈ 0.12; ~18%), indicating that sites tend to host different species rather than simply poorer subsets of a common fauna.

 ### Insects (with grouped taxa)
 Includes any white-tailed bumblebee, any red-tailed bumblebee, any small white butterfly, and any blue butterfly